SmailG/ui-designer-power/docs/EXAMPLES.md

 ### Example 2: Dashboard to Next.js
 ```
+# Option 1: Using a file path
+Convert /Users/john/designs/dashboard.png to Next.js 14 with App Router

+# Option 2: Attach an image
 Convert this dashboard design to Next.js 14 with App Router:
 [Attach image of dashboard]